-Steve is from South Wales and began his musical career began in 1978 playing in local rock and rock and roll groups and later attending the Barry Jazz and Improvisation Summer Schools, where he met and was inspired by Tony Oxley.
+Steve is from Barry in South Wales where his musical career began in 1978 playing in local rock and rock and roll groups and later attending the Barry Jazz and Improvised music Summer School where he met and was inspired by Tony Oxley.
+Gordon Beck.
 Evan Parker.
 Alan Holdsworth.
 Phil Wachsman.
-Trevor Thomkins.
+Trevor Tomkins.
 Roy Babington.
 Keith Tippet.
-Fred Van Hove.
-Peter Brotzmann and many other great musicians.
+Alan Skidmore.
+Fred Van Hove, Peter Brotzmann and many other great musicians.
 It was a life changing experience.

 Some of the musicians who perform on Steve’s creations include: